IHBC logo

 Value : Plan : Change

-11 to 14 June 2025
+12 to 14 June 2025

-IHBC Annual Schools: Insights, learning and engagement for all disciplines and interests:
+IHBC Annual Schools: Insights, learning and engagement for all disciplines and interests: Choose the format that suits your needs:

 Would you like to be one of our Annual School sponsors for 2025?

-To find out how contact:
+To find out how contact operations@ihbc.org.uk

 IHBC School formats and options cater to all players, practices and disciplines in heritage and culture, places and conservation.